-- Hawaiʻi Island Community Resilience Capacity Building Support to Community & Organizational Capacity Building – Community Resilience Capacity Building is a collaboration between the County of Hawaiʻi, HACBED, and other community partners.
-The goal of the project was to provide tools and support to communities and community-based organizations so that they can build relationships and robust networks that take care of the people they serve, the facilities they use, and their broader communities.
-The goal was to build community resilience by strengthening connections and growing partnerships between community organizations, with a focus on providing capacity building support and community resilience and asset mapping workshops.
+- Puna Community Resilience & Capacity Building Support – The goal of the project was to provide tools and support to communities and community-based organizations so that they can build relationships and robust networks that take care of the people they serve, the facilities they use, and their broader communities.
+The project aimed to build community resilience by strengthening connections and growing partnerships between community organizations, with a focus on providing capacity building support and community resilience and asset mapping workshops.

 - Hawai`i Community Foundation & Hawai`i Tourism Authority – Conducted a strategic dialogue process with the advisory groups that make up HTA’s Natural Resources & Kukulu Ola: Living Hawaiian Culture Programs to inform the new partnership in which HCF will administer the two grantmaking programs for HTA.

 - Kupaianaha – through a contract with the State of Hawaii Office of Planning, HACBED’s efforts helped to encourage and guide investment by the private sector and government agencies in culturally, socially and environmentally compatible economic development projects and strategies in and adjacent to native Hawaiian homestead communities throughout the state of Hawaii.